Chancery House, Dublin: Design

-Chancery House is a four-storey apartment block consisting of 27 apartments, which features curved corners, curved overhanging eaves, flat rooves and a channelled render along the top floor.
+Chancery House is a four-storey apartment block consisting of 27 apartments, which features curved corners, curved overhanging eaves, flat roofs and a channelled render along the top floor.
 The flat complex was heavily influenced by contemporaneous architectural practices in Amsterdam, and has been noted as being of an "exemplary modern design for its time".
 Christine Casey, a leading authority on Dublin's architectural heritage, has written on the distinctive nature of much of Simms' output, noting how he "developed formulae for inner-city blocks of flats, which derived ultimately from Dutch housing design, but probably more directly from contemporary British models.
 They are generally composed of three or four storey perimeter walk-up blocks with galleried rear elevations and stair-towers facing large inner-courtyards."
 Chancery House is typical of this formula.
 The complex (including its park) were refurbished in 2010 at a cost of €150,000.

 Chancery Park

 While the provision of recreational space was not common in the earlier years of public housing, the Chancery scheme also included a small 0.2-acre park named Chancery Park (Páirc na Seansaireachta) on its northern side, intended for the use of residents.
 While Chancery House was being refurbished in 2010, a full upgrade of the park was undertaken by Dublin Corporation's 'Parks & Landscape Services'.
 As part of these works, the original central cast iron fountain was restored to working order together with a new landscape design consisting of formal yew topiary plants.
 A small art-deco weighbridge "kiosk" building which abuts Chancery Street was also refurbished that year, including the provision of a new (square) clock by Stokes of Cork.
 The kiosk includes a geometric stylised window grate and stepped parapet upon which the clock rests and several trees grow.
 The name of the park is written in a stylised Irish font as well as English on the side facing Chancery Street.